 Yes.
-It is possible to recover damages, or financial compensation, for the emotional changes caused by a brain injury during a personal injury case in Missouri.
-The nonphysical and nonfinancial (intangible) losses suffered by the victim of an accident are just as real as their bodily injuries and economic losses in the eyes of the civil justice system.
+It is possible to recover damages, or financial compensation, for the emotional changes caused by a brain injury during a personal injury attorney in Kansas City.
+The nonphysical and non-financial (intangible) losses suffered by the victim of an accident are just as real as their bodily injuries and economic losses in the eyes of the civil justice system.
 They are called noneconomic damages, also known as pain and suffering.

 If you experience emotional pain and suffering from a brain injury, you can pursue financial compensation specifically for this type of loss in addition to economic damages.
 In Missouri, the only cap on noneconomic damages applies to medical malpractice claims ($400,000 maximum, increased to $700,000 for a catastrophic injury).
 The cap does not apply to other types of personal injury cases brought for a brain injury.

 The value of your emotional pain and suffering damages will depend on how significantly the brain injury impacted you and your life.
 If you suffered extreme emotional distress and psychological trauma because of your injury that made it impossible to go about your daily life or work, for example, your pain and suffering damages would be worth more than if you only had a mild concussion with light symptoms.